Radio show on Apple's Chinese workers is retracted

 The dust-up does not appear to have scared off “This American Life” sponsors, however.

-Julia Yager, a vice president with Public Radio International, the network that distributes This American Life, said that her group had informed the show’s two sponsors, Toyota Scion and Reputation.com, of the issue on Thursday and that companies had decided to continue to advertise.
+Julia Yager, a vice president with Public Radio International, the network that distributes This American Life, said that her group had informed the show’s two sponsors, Toyota Scion and Reputation.com, of the issue yesterday and that companies had decided to continue to advertise.

 “The whole industry suffers a bit when something like this occurs,” said Dave Kansas, chief operating officer of American Public Media.
 “What’s important is to address is forthrightly, and that’s what This American Life is doing.”